kaplanz/rugby/docs/ARCH.md

 > Performing a read to an unmapped region in memory will always
 > return the `0xFF` byte.
 More generally, unmapped wires have a pull-up resistor
 > that, when read, yields as logic-high.

+[^boot]: Boot ROM will become unmapped automatically upon completion, after
+    which it is no longer accessible until a reset.
+[^cart]: Cartridge slot memory traffic is handled by the Memory Bank Controller
+    (MBC) used by included in the physical cartridge.
+[^none]: Nintendo says use of this area is prohibited.
+[^eram]: Echo RAM is simply a mirror of WRAM, accessible due to a quirk in how
+    addresses are decoded.
+See [above](#echo-ram) for more details.

 ### Memory Bus